 - 17.1.
 Cyberbullying, against both pupils and staff, is not tolerated. - 17.2.
 Any incidents of cyberbullying are dealt with quickly and effectively whenever they occur. - 17.3.
-Information about the school's full response to incidents of cyberbullying can be found in the Cyberbullying Policy. - Online sexual violence and sexual harassment between children (peer-on-peer abuse) - 17.4.
-The Trust and its schools recognises that peer-on-peer abuse can take place online.
+Information about the school's full response to incidents of cyberbullying can be found in the Cyberbullying Policy.

+Online sexual violence and sexual harassment between children (childon-child abuse)

+17.4.
+The Trust and its schools recognises that child-on-child abuse can take place online.
 Examples include the following:

 - Non-consensual sharing of sexual images and videos - Sexualised cyberbullying - Online coercion and threats - Unwanted sexual comments and messages on social media - Online sexual exploitation - 17.5.
-The Trust and its school responds to all concerns regarding online peer-onpeer abuse, whether or not the incident took place on the school premises or using school-owned equipment. - 17.6.
-Concerns regarding online peer-on-peer abuse are reported to the DSL who will investigate the matter in line with the Child Protection and Safeguarding Policy. - 17.7.
-Information about the school's full response to incidents of online peer-onpeer abuse can be found in the Child Protection and Safeguarding Policy.
+The Trust and its school responds to all concerns regarding online child-onchild abuse, whether or not the incident took place on the school premises or using school-owned equipment. - 17.6.
+Concerns regarding online child-on-child abuse are reported to the DSL who will investigate the matter in line with the Child Protection and Safeguarding Policy. - 17.7.
+Information about the school's full response to incidents of online child-onchild abuse can be found in the Child Protection and Safeguarding Policy.